New Jersey is home to a lot of Indian-Americans.

 auto repair shops in Iselin, Edison and South Plainsfield and several Indians have branched out into used car sales.

-And Indian lawyers in New Jersey are increasingly visible in handling both immigration and civil cases.
+And Indian lawyers in New Jersey are increasingly visible in handling both immigration, personal injury, family and civil cases.

 While the majority of Indians are engaged in blue collar jobs at motels and fast-food restaurants, there's also a significant bunch working as software programmers and pharmaceutical researchers.